'Squid Game' Halloween Costumes Banned By New York School District Due To Netflix Hit's 'Violent Message'

 NEW YORK (CBSNewYork) — Halloween costumes reflecting the Netflix hit “Squid Game” are popular this year, but they’re not allowed in one New York school district.

-Three elementary schools near Syracuse are banning “Squid Game” costumes – which mostly consist of jump suits, track suits and masks – at Halloween events, CBS2’s Tony Aiello reported Monday.READ MORE: NYPD: Man Shot Inside Union Square Subway Station
+Three elementary schools near Syracuse are banning “Squid Game” costumes – which mostly consist of jump suits, track suits and masks – at Halloween events, CBS2’s Tony Aiello reported Monday.READ MORE: Candidate Conversations: Eric Adams

 The Korean survival drama is about people in debt hoping to win a bundle of cash by competing in kids games.
 Losers are eliminated, literally.
 The body count is high.
 The violence is graphic.